 Collecting data is time-consuming and tedious.
 Yet, it’s something that must be done if you’re going to make a smart investment decision.

 At Intrinio, we have apps that grant you access to real-time stock prices.
-Plus, we offer tools, like Excel, Google Sheets, and FinanceBoards to help you plan your investments.
+Plus, we offer tools like our Excel add-in to help you plan your investments.

 Our prices are competitive and we have discounts for students, startups, and developers.
-If you're looking to jump into the stock market, then stop by today to check out our apps!
+If you’re looking to jump into the stock market, then stop by today to check out our Financial Data Marketplace!